|Thanjavur big temple.Image Source: www.everscoop.com/jranand|

 |Thanjavur big temple small stone carved image..shutterstock.com|

-The presence of a carved image of the head of an European with a skull cap on the north side of the tower roughly above 120 feet suggests possible European connections then.
+The presence of a carved image of the head of an European with a bowler hat on the north side of the tower roughly above 120 feet suggests possible European connections then.
+The European image is positively not British.

 Places to Visit in and around Thanjavur.